Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 Conclusions

-We collected body lice from a person experiencing homelessness in Winnipeg that were positive for B. quintana bacteria by using molecular testing.
+We determined by molecular testing that body lice collected from a person experiencing homelessness in Winnipeg were positive for B. quintana bacteria.
 This finding complements the recent Manitoba cluster of B. quintana cases, suggesting a poorly described burden of infection (1,2,4).
 The hidden presence of B. quintana bacteria in Canada was recently highlighted in an outbreak of transplant derived B. quintana infection in cities that had not previously reported transmission: 5 cases of bacillary angiomatosis were linked to 3 deceased donors from 2 cities in Alberta (Health Canada, pers. comm., email, 2023 Nov 4).
 All cases were confirmed to be B. quintana bacteria with donors experiencing homelessness as the common risk factor (Health Canada, pers. comm., email, 2023 Nov 4).

 Our study suggests a minority of body lice cases from Winnipeg are positive for pathogens, including B. quintana bacteria.
 We did not collect epidemiologic data for this study, but all participants were persons who experienced homelessness in inner city Winnipeg.
 Because of Winnipeg’s harsh winters and few homeless shelters, it is possible the participant with B. quintana–positive lice lives in close proximity to others and other persons with B. quintana infection remain undocumented.
 Only 1/7 persons with body lice had B. quintana–positive lice, which may be because of the small number of participants and that 3 participants submitted few ectoparasites.
 Nationwide body lice studies to compare B. quintana bacterial prevalence across different areas are needed to identify locations of infection.